shekhargulati/52-technologies-in-2016/04-slick/README.md

 ## Create TableQuery object

-Once we have defined our table definition `TaskTable`, we have to define a value of type `TableQuery` which represents an actual table.
+Once we have defined our table definition `TaskTable`, we have to define a value of type `TableQuery` which represents an actual database table.
 It provides a query DSL that you can use to interact with the table.

 ```scala
 lazy val Tasks = TableQuery[TaskTable]